thehashmap/ms-rewards/README.md

 ### Installation

 - Install Node.js from the official website.
-- Install Microsoft Edge from the official website.
+- Install Microsoft Edge from the official website and sign-up or login to your account.
 - Clone or download this repository to your local machine.

 ### Usage